cb-nw-3/project-m2-nyan-cat/README.md

 The project is divided in two parts.
 In a first part, you will fix and implement some basic functionality.
 In the second part, you will be able to customize the game as you wish!

 Because there is a fair bit of JavaScript in this app, we have split code into more manageable pieces.
-You wil find all of the code in the `js` folder.
+You will find all of the code in the `js` folder.

 _Because we split the code into many files, we need to add the `<script>` tags in the right order in the `index.html` file._ This is already done for you, but it's important not to change the order.